SwedbankPay/developer.swedbankpay.com/_includes/payer-aware-payment-menu.md

 Remember that you have the responsibility of enforcing GDPR requirements and letting the payer remove active payment tokens when they want.
-It is up to you how to implement this functionality on your side, but Swedbank Pay has the API you need to make it easy to [clean up old data][delete-tokens].
-It is possible to query for all active payment tokens registered on a specific `payerReference`.
-Then you can either remove all tokens or a subset of the tokens registered on the payer.
+It is up to you how to implement this functionality on your side, but Swedbank Pay has the API you need to make it easy to [clean up old data][tokens].
+See more below the main `paymentOrder` request example, or follow the hyperlink above.

 A Payer Aware Payment Menu request can look like this.